Prof. Matthias Löhr, MD

 Scientific Advisory Board (Speaker)

-In 2000, he became professor of Molecular Gastroenterology at the University of Heidelberg, Mannheim Medical Faculty, and in 2003, he was appointed Head of the Div. of Molecular Gastroenterology at the German Cancer Research Center (DKFZ).
+In 2000, Matthias became professor of Molecular Gastroenterology at the University of Heidelberg, Mannheim Medical Faculty, and in 2003, he was appointed Head of the Division of Molecular Gastroenterology at the German Cancer Research Center (DKFZ).
 He was part of the steering group that established the National Center for Tumor Diseases (NCT) in Heidelberg and program director for the German GI society oncology program (DGVS) 2004-2007.
 In 2007, he became Professor of gastroenterology and hepatology at Karolinska Institute, Sweden.

 Prof. Gheona Altarescu, MD